sephdoto/CaptureTheFlagServer/README.md

 ### Run

-Execute CtfApplication.java or open the jar file the following way:
+Execute CtfApplication.java in Code or open the server.jar from root the following way:
 ```bash
 java -jar server.jar
 ```